sisrfeng/coc-wiki/F.A.Q.md

 ## Input highlight not updated when selected complete item changed.

 That could only be resolved after [neovim/pull/8377](https://github.com/neovim/neovim/pull/8377) merged, and you have `TextChangedP` event available in your neovim.

+## Is it possible to highlight the characters in complete items?

+No, since vim/neovim doesn't have that kind of API, unless you're using [external UIs of neovim](https://github.com/neovim/neovim/wiki/Related-projects#gui) some of them could render complete items themself and provide custom highlight for complete items.